driv/driv.github.io/_drafts/build-deploy-with-kpack-fluxcd.markdown

 layout: post
 title: "Tiny self-contained Continuous Build and Deployment"
 categories: Blog
-tags: buildpacks kpack fluxcd kubernetes
+tags: buildpack kpack fluxcd kubernetes cnb
 ---

-In this post we're going to be looking into how to put together a CI/CD pipeline with...
+In this post, we're going to be looking into how to put together a CI/CD pipeline with...
 *Hold on, not CI/CD.
 There is no Integration, just Build.
 The D in CD is for Deployment, not Delivery.*

 Let's put together a CB/CD pipeline with kpack and fluxcd.